Why One Functional Fragrance Isn't Enough

 If you're evaluating functional fragrance — any brand, including Aerchitect — three questions determine whether the design is genuinely functional or functionally marketed:

 1. Does it name the state it's designed for?
-Not a mood ("calming," "energising") but a nervous system state — sympathetic activation, adenosine fatigue, dorsal shutdown, work-to-life transition.
+Not a mood ("calming," "energising") but a nervous system state — sympathetic activation, adenosine fatigue, dorsal withdrawal, work-to-life transition.
 The state specificity should be explicit, not implied.

 2. Does it name the compounds and their mechanisms?
 Not just "botanical ingredients" or "evidence-based scent science" but specific molecules with specific documented pathways. α-Santalol/HPA axis.
 1,8-Cineole/adenosine receptors.
 Linalool/GABA-A. The mechanism should be traceable to published research.